 Authors may deposit a pre-print of their article in a repository at any time, or a final, accepted manuscript version (post-print) from 12 months after the date of publication.

-Articles more than 12 months old (biological sciences) and 24 months old (physical sciences) are freely available to all.
-This excludes the Digital Journal Archive (1665-2000).
+Recent articles more than 12 months old (biological sciences) and 24 months old (physical sciences) are freely available to all.
+Recent articles are defined as those published within the last 10 years.

 Developing world access: